tarathep/nodejs-microservice-saga-pettern/README.md

-An support technicial application that uses this approach would create case using a choreography-based saga that consists of the following steps:
+An support technician SOA application that uses this approach would create case using a choreography-based saga that consists of the following steps:

-1. The SOA HomeCheckInService receives the POST /case and creates a HomeCheckIn in a PENDING state..
+1. The SOA HomeCheckInService receives the POST /api/SOA/homeCheckIn and creates a HomeCheckIn in a PENDING state..
 2. It then emits an Home CheckIn Created event
 3. The FBB Portal Service’s event handler attempts to save check in status and logging.